LorenzoLaCorte/keycloak-nextcloud-grafana-integration/README.md

 #### nextcloud

-#### nextcloud-keycloak-integrator
+#### integrator
-- build the image using the dockerfile inside examples/nextcloud-keycloak-integrator/container
+- build the image using the dockerfile inside examples/integrator/container
 - push the image inside our registry
-- deploy the service nextcloud-keycloak-integrator
+- deploy the service integrator

 ## Facilities available